vic317yeh/jSlider/README.md

 jSlider
 =======

 jSlider is a simple, light-weighted jQuery plugin for photo display.
-The entire folder does not exceed 1MB.
 Currently, jSlider is a static photo gallery that displays 5 photos.

 ps.
 This is a work in process.
 It will be updated reguarly.